neoforged/.github/primers/26.2/index.md

             - `canPersistentMap` - Whether the persistent buffer can be used while mapped.
         - `$GlMappedView` replaced by `GpuBufferSlice$MappedView`, not one-to-one
     - `GlCommandEncoder` is now `AutoCloseable`
+        - `MAX_SUBMITS_IN_FLIGHT` - The maximum number of submissions that can be sent to the buffer at any given time.
+        - `currentSubmitIndex` - The current index of the next submission.
+        - `currentSubmitSlot` - The current slot of the next submission to make.
+        - `awaitSubmit` - Attempts to clear the previous submit fence in the current slot, returning `true` if successful.
         - `finishRenderPass` -> `CommandEncoder#submitRenderPass`
         - `executeDraw` now takes takes in an `int` for the first instance used for fetching vertex attributes
         - `executeDrawIndirect` - Executes the draw call using the indirect API.